 We began to search for a school model to address social and emotional needs.
 We reached out to multiple agencies, learning of the work of Nadine Burke-Harris and the Adverse Childhood Experiences study.

-Since implementing this model in the spring of 2018, we have seen tremendous growth in our students' ability to regulate their emotions.
+Since implementing this model in the spring of 2018, we have seen tremendous growth in our students' abilities to regulate their emotions.

 We are so grateful for our many partners who help support us and pray that we continue to build relationships with agencies who specialize in areas of need for our children.
 We believe God has a plan and a purpose for our students.
-We are humbled to walk them through the process of their healing.
+We are humbled to walk with them through the process of their healing.